-Couple Therapy for Depression is an integrative, behaviourally-based 20-session couple therapy designed to treat depression in couples where there is also relationship distress.
+Couple Therapy for Depression is an integrative, behaviourally-based of up to 20-session couple therapy designed to treat depression in couples where there is also relationship distress.
 It is one of the high intensity therapies offered in IAPT Services.

 This site offers guidance for commissioners, practitioners, and supervisors.
 It has links to competencies, curriculum and training courses, and to details of accreditation, books and useful articles.